Exomoon: Orbital sampling effects

 If a glass bottle is held up to the light it is easier to see through the middle of the glass than it is near the edges.
-Similarly a sequence of samples of a moon's position will be more bunched up at the edges of the moon's orbit of a planet than in the middle.
+Similarly, a sequence of samples of a moon's position will be more bunched up at the edges of the moon's orbit of a planet than in the middle.
 If a moon orbits a planet that transits its star then the moon will also transit the star and this bunching up at the edges may be detectable in the transit light curves if a sufficient number of measurements are made.
-The larger the star the greater the number of measurements are needed to create observable bunching.
+The larger the star the greater the number of measurements needed to create observable bunching.
 The Kepler telescope data may contain enough data to detect moons around red dwarfs using orbital sampling effects but won't have enough data for Sun-like stars.

+Indirect detection around hot Jupiters

+By analogy to the Io moon of Jupiter, it is theorized that tidally heated exomoons around hot Jupiters are covered in a distinct envelope of sodium or potassium which can be detected using ground-based spectrographs and may indicate the existence of these exomoons.

 Indirect detection around white dwarfs

-The atmosphere of white dwarfs can be polluted with metals and in a few cases the white dwarfs are surrounded by a debris disk.
-Usually this pollution is caused by asteroids or comets, but tidally disrupted exomoons were also proposed in the past for a source of white dwarf pollution.
-In 2021 Klein et al. discovered that the white dwarfs GD 378 and GALEXJ2339 had an unusually high pollution with beryllium.
+The atmosphere of white dwarfs can be polluted with metals and in a few cases, the white dwarfs are surrounded by a debris disk.
+Usually, this pollution is caused by asteroids or comets, but tidally disrupted exomoons were also proposed in the past as a source of white dwarf pollution.

+In 2021 Klein and collaborators discovered that the white dwarfs GD 378 and GALEXJ2339 had an unusually high pollution with beryllium.
 The researchers conclude that oxygen, carbon or nitrogen atoms must have been subjected to MeV collisions with protons in order to create this excess of beryllium.

-In one proposed scenario the beryllium excess is caused by a tidally disrupted exomoon.
+In one proposed scenario, the beryllium excess is caused by a tidally disrupted exomoon.
 In this scenario a moon-forming icy disk exists around a giant planet, which orbits the white dwarf.
-The strong magnetic field of such a giant planet accelerates stellar wind particles, such as protons and directs them into the disk.
-The accelerated proton collides with water ice in the disk, creating elements like beryllium, boron and lithium in a spallation reaction.
-These three elements are under-abundant in the universe, because they are destroyed in stars.
+The strong magnetic field of such a giant planet accelerates stellar wind particles, such as protons, and directs them into the disk.
+The accelerated proton collides with water ice in the disk, creating elements like beryllium, boron, and lithium in a spallation reaction.
+These three elements are relatively rare in the universe as they are destroyed in the process of stellar fusion.
 A moonlet forming in this kind of disk would have a higher beryllium, boron and lithium abundance.
-The study also predicted that the mid-sized moons of Saturn, for example Mimas, should be enriched in Be, B and Li.
+The study also predicted that the mid-sized moons of Saturn, for example, Mimas, should be enriched in Be, B, and Li.